dotblank/space-engineers-doc-collab/README.md

 	</Member>
 </Documentation>
 ```
+The example code snippet can also be placed inside the` <code>` tags, in the case of which the source attribute would be left out.
 When documenting a member without previous documentation, please add a new `<Member>` section with the method's name to the .xml file and include it in the class' .cs file.
 The above will also include a code example from the file `Interfaces.IMyInventory.TransferItemsTo.cs`.
 If using a relative path, the Sandcastle Help File Builder will read them relative to the `.shfbproj` project file's location, hence the `Examples` folder can be found from the `Sandcastle Files` folder.

 A list of documentation comment tags can be found [here](http://msdn.microsoft.com/en-us/library/5ast78ax.aspx).